amapoladev/amapoladev/README.md

 **Positive Attitude:** I approach every challenge with an optimistic outlook and enjoy the process of problem-solving and seeing results on the screen.
 Every small achievement is a win, and it motivates me to keep moving forward. 😄🎉
 ## 🔗 Let’s Connect!

 If you’re interested in collaborating on exciting projects or just want to chat about web development, I’d love to connect with you!
-You can find me here on GitHub or send me an email at *amapoladev@outlook.com*.
+You can find me here on GitHub or send me an email at *sandovaljohana@outlook.es*.
 I’m ready to take on new challenges and make ideas come to life. 📩🚀